InsertKoinIO/koin/docs/migration/from-ksp-to-compiler-plugin.md

 ### Step 4: Update Koin Startup

 This is the main code change.
-The KSP approach uses generated extensions, while the Compiler Plugin uses typed APIs.
+The KSP approach uses generated `.module` extensions, while the Compiler Plugin uses `@KoinApplication` with typed APIs.

 **Before (KSP):**
 ```kotlin